 Offering a tantalising chance to welcome in 2018 in sizzling style, Gloucestershire will be awash with New Year’s Eve celebrations.

-The lowdown: Plan a NYE celebration to remember and avoid the hassle of booking taxis or assigning a designated driver by getting home safe with Stagecoach West.
-On Sunday 31 December 2017, Stagecoach's New Year's Eve Night Bus will be running every thirty minutes through the night between Cheltenham and Gloucester, with buses departing from both locations up till around 3am.
-Find exact details on Stagecoach's Christmas and New Year timetable by visiting stagecoachbus.com directly.
+The lowdown: Plan a NYE celebration to remember and avoid the hassle of booking taxis or assigning a designated driver by getting home safely with Stagecoach West.
+On Monday 31 December 2018, Stagecoach's New Year's Eve Night Bus will be running every 30 minutes through the night between Cheltenham and Gloucester, with buses departing from both locations until around 4am.
+Stagecoach’s buses also offer contactless payment options, making it even easier to get home without the need to visit the cashpoint first.
+The timetable, which runs the same as the Sunday service, can be found by visiting stagecoachbus.com directly.

 SoGlos loves: Before heading out on the town, download Stagecoach’s handy free app from the App Store or Google Play.
 The easy-to-use app enables users to set their location using GPS to find the right buses, stops and routes, along with checking live bus times, making it perfect for revellers who aren’t sure what time they might want to hit the road.